Here It Comes (song)

-"Here It Comes" is a song by the English band Strawbs.
-It did not appear on any of their studio albums, but it was included on two compilation albums: Strawbs by Choice and Halcyon Days.
+"Here It Comes" is a song and 1972 single by the English band Strawbs.
+It did not appear on any of their studio albums, but it was included on two compilation albums: Strawbs by Choice (1974) and Halcyon Days (1997).
 Written by bandleader Dave Cousins, "Here It Comes" shows definite pop influences and a more commercial view to song-writing, a trait that would extend to the next single, "Lay Down".